linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 Profit calculations when Golddiggers is hedged are summarized in Table 2.
 This table adds the profit on the forward contract to net income from Table 1.
 Figure 1 contains three curves showing the following:

-- Unhedged profit: Since cost is  $380/oz, the line labeled "unhedged seller" shows zero profit at$ 380, a loss at lower prices, and profit at higher prices.
+- Unhedged profit: Since cost is  \$380/oz, the line labeled "unhedged seller" shows zero profit at\$ 380, a loss at lower prices, and profit at higher prices.
 For example, at

 # FIGURE I